Harvest Public Media Partners

 Our full partner stations provide the bulk of our support – without support from our full partners, Harvest would not possible.
 Associate partners are also an important source of support and distribution.

-Harvest Public Media is a Local Journalism Center launched in 2010 with the support of a grant from the Corporation for Public Broadcasting.
-Today, the collaboration is supported by the Harvest Public Media partner stations, as well as by media outlets that pay for access to our work.
+Harvest Public Media is a Local Journalism Center, established in 2010 with the support of a grant from the Corporation for Public Broadcasting.
+The initiative was intended to strengthen collaboration among Midwest public broadcasting stations, which is at our core.

 Iowa Public Radio

 Iowa Public Radio supports Harvest’s Iowa reporter, who works from Ames.
 The Board of Regents of the State of Iowa established IPR to oversee public radio operations at the state's three Regents' universities at the end of 2004.
 Iowa Public Radio includes WOI AM and FM at Iowa State University, WSUI-AM and KSUI-FM at the University of Iowa, and KUNI-FM and KHKE-FM at the University of Northern Iowa.

 Nebraska Public Media supports Harvest’s Nebraska reporter, who works out of their headquarters in Lincoln.
 In addition to radio and television broadcasting across the state, Nebraska Public Media provides multiple online services including live streaming of the Nebraska Unicameral and podcasts of locally produced programs.
 Nebraska Public Media has been a pioneer in the development of innovative communication and educational technologies including the operation of a multi-channel digital transmit and receive system and production of instructional materials on tape, CD, DVD and online.

 Established in 1955, KOSU is a member-supported public radio network that operates 91.7 KOSU in central Oklahoma, including Stillwater and Oklahoma City, and 107.5 KOSN in northeast Oklahoma, including Tulsa, Bartlesville and the Grand Lake area.